FedeTe/Project-submission/README.md

 ![class_distr](Pic/class_distr.png)

-Taking this batch as a reference, most of the object in the dataset are vehicles and very few are cyclist.
+Taking this batch as a reference, most of the object in the dataset are vehicles and very few are cyclists.

 ## Training
 ### Reference experiment